anubhav-cs/R_programming_coursera/README.md

 # R_programming_coursera
-Repository to store R programming assignments
+The repository contains the code written as part of the R programming course at coursera.